jadonk42/fabflix-movie-project/README.md

 ## 6. Member Contributions:
 ## Yaseen Khan
-- Ensured all SQL queries used Prepared Statements instead of Statements
+- Ensured all SQL queries used Prepared Statements instead of Statements.
-- Implemented XML parsing to insert movies, stars, and genres into the database
+- Implemented XML parsing to insert movies, stars, and genres into the database.

 ## Jadon Kwan
 - Implemented reCAPTCHA
-- Encrypted all passwords
+- Encrypted all passwords and added encryption support.
-- Implemented Employee Dashboard
+- Implemented Employee Dashboard and Dashboard operations.
-- Created Stored Procedure
+- Created Stored Procedure for inserting movie.